Italian auxiliary cruiser Barletta: Civilian career

 As part of this task, on 31 August 1937, Barletta/Rio left her patrol area and intercepted and captured, the British-flagged Greek oil tanker north of the Strait of Messina and then her delivered to Francoist ships.
 On 21 September 1937, the ship ended her patrols in the Sicilian channel and from 10 November, was based at Tobruk to control the transit of Republican ships in the eastern basin of the Mediterranean.
 During the Spanish war, Barletta/Rio carried out a total of four surveillance/interception missions.

 In 1938 the ship was returned to the Adriatica company and resumed the civil service, sailing on the lines 43 and 43 B, which linked the ports of Venice, Bari, Rhodes, and Smyrna, along with various cities in Greece, Albania, and Turkey.

 From January to March 1939, Barletta was again requisitioned (or chartered) by the Regia Marina for use as a transport to Spain.
-She made six voyages (three from La Spezia to Cadiz and three from Genoa to Barcelona) and carrying a total of 857 men and 2172 tons of provisions for the civilian population.
+She made six voyages (three from La Spezia to Cádiz and three from Genoa to Barcelona) and carrying a total of 857 men and 2172 tons of provisions for the civilian population.

 On 25 March 1939 the ship resumed the service of transporting goods and passengers, but only for a short time; already on 6 April, she was again requisitioned for naval service.
 She left Brindisi for Durazzo and participated as a command ship in the operations for the occupation of Albania.

 On 2 August of the same year the ship returned in civil service on the route Venice-Trieste-Brindisi-Bari-Lero-Calino-Coo-Rodi-Alessandria of Egypt.